VenkataSuryaKambam/gitdemo/README.md

 # gitdemo
-This is the demo git repository created for testing purpose
+This is the demo git repository created